idealo/cctray-hub/README.md

 Note that cctray-hub will query builds from the main branch per default.
 If you need other (or even all) branches to get queried as well, feel free to open an issue.

+Basic auth can be autoconfigured by setting the following application properties:

+`cctray-hub.username=YOUR_USERNAME`

+`cctray-hub.password=YOUR_PASSWORD`

 ## references

 CCTray spec